Chapter 15: The Voice of God 060525

 reconstituted the 271st, transforming raw recruits into what is

-sometimes described as the fabled and storied veteran jungle
+sometimes described as the "fabled" and "storied" veteran jungle

 warriors.
-Here is a much more plausible description.
-The NVA who filled
+Here is a much more plausible picture of what was really

-tactics imposed upon them by their communist masters.
-After the battle
+indeed, to survive the criminal war tactics imposed upon them by their

-of Ap Gu, the surviving conscripts of the 271st kept moving south.
-Their
+of the 271st kept moving south.
+Their ranks were replenished, on the

-resupply and rest along the way, in the numerous base camps, scattered
+march.
+They took temporary breaks to resupply and rest along the way, in

-from Cambodia to the outskirts of Saigon.
-These NVA forces were not
+the numerous base camps, scattered from Cambodia to the outskirts of

-and green uniformed teenage conscripts, whose jungle fighting skills
+conscripts, whose jungle fighting skills were limited to, not much more

-were limited to, not much more, than a ten-minute lesson, on how to fire
+than a ten-minute lesson, on how to fire an AK 47 or a handheld rocket

-an AK 47 or a handheld rocket launcher.
-They were also given a very
+launcher.
+They were also given a very short lesson on how to respond to

-short lesson on how to respond to a whistle or a bugle, so their
+a whistle or a bugle, so their hard-core communist cadre could more

-suicidal death charge positions.
-My guess is that anyone refusing
+easily herd them into their suicidal death charge positions.
+My guess is

-all sizes.
+sizes.
 So, with this heavy enemy presence, why was our unit's small

 patrols not making more enemy contact?
 Here is one logical explanation